Blueshift Library

 A custom factor object.

-A factory function to generate a custom factor by applying a user-defined function over asset returns.
+A factory function to generate a custom factor by applying a user-defined function over asset closing prices.

 lookback (int): lookback window size indicator_fn (function): user-defined function indicator_lookback (int): lookback for user-defined function.